Asmor/5e-monsters/README.md

 			* Curse of Strahd: `Strahd`
 			* Fifth Edition Foes: `5eF`
 			* Primeval Thule Campaign Setting: `ThuleCS`
+3. Go to the sheet checker (see links section above).
+Put the URL for your sheet in the box and click the button.
+Fix any errors you get and try again.
-3. Once you're done, share the sheet with me at itoltz@gmail.com
+4. Once you're done, share the sheet with me at itoltz@gmail.com